 - Read the error message to find out what is wrong.
 What we can learn from this message is there is an undefined function called "mysql_connect" in the file hello-testing.php on line 2.

 - Find more information about the undefined function "mysql_connect".
 You can do a search on Google, or on php.net.
 Searching tells us that mysql_connect is a deprecated function that no longer works in PHP 7 and that there are 2 alternatives.

 - Locate the file that is causing the error in File Manager, in this example "hello-testing.php" and read the code that is written.

-- Rewrite the deprecated code, so that it is compatible with PHP 7.2.
+- Rewrite the deprecated code, so that it is compatible with, at least, PHP 7.2.
 In this example, we are replacing the function "mysql_connect" with the newer function "mysqli_connect".
 We also add the name of the database, because mysqli requires this, and replace the other mysql_ functions.

 - If we open the website now, the error message is gone and the site is visible again.